 Working Together or Never: Women’s Labour Supply Externalities and the Unemployment Trap

 When social networks generate redistributive pressures, labor supply decisions are undertaken in a social context.
-Individuals who optimize labor supply do so with the understanding that some of their earnings may be subject to taxation within the network; if they are capable of avoiding this tax by not working, then labor supply will be distorted…
+Individuals who optimized labor supply did so with the understanding that some of their earnings could be subject to informal taxation within the network.
+If individuals were able to avoid this tax by not working, labor supply was distorted downward.…

 Can Temporary Financial Incentives for Female Industrial Workers Lead to Long-Term Retention and a Better Allocation of Talent?

-In this project, the research team study whether worker turnover contributes to the misallocation of talent in low-income countries.
-To this end, they will experimentally evaluate the impacts of offering financial incentives for worker retention in the context of a female-dominated occupation in the nascent garment manufacturing industry in Ethiopia.
-Our main hypothesis is that…
+In this project, the research team studied whether worker turnover contributes to the misallocation of talent in low-income countries.
+To address this question, the team experimentally evaluated the impacts of offering financial incentives for worker retention in a female-dominated occupation within the nascent garment manufacturing industry in Ethiopia.
+The central hypothesis was that many young…

 The Roles of Information and Search Frictions in Determining Working Conditions in Bangladesh’s Apparel Sector

-The emergence of low-skill manufacturing sectors in developing countries can increase labor market opportunities and provide other economics benefits for women (Heath and Mobarak, 2015; Tanaka, 2017).
-But in light of the poor conditions that characterize many low-skill manufacturing sectors, some researchers have questioned whether manufacturing jobs are actually better for workers than their alternatives….
+The emergence of low-skill manufacturing sectors in developing countries has expanded labor market opportunities and generated economic benefits for women (Heath and Mobarak, 2015; Tanaka, 2017).
+However, given the poor conditions that characterize many low-skill manufacturing jobs, researchers have questioned whether these positions are in fact preferable to workers’ alternatives (Blattman and Dercon, 2018; Blattman,…

 Whistleblowing and Worker Wellbeing: Evidence from Bangladesh’s Garments Sector

-In many developing countries, the private sector lacks monitoring systems to provide firms with incentives for good behavior.
-In part, this problem is due to weak, sometimes corrupt state institutions (Dal Bó and Finan, 2016).
-In part, it may also be due to principal-agent problems within the firm and to limited organizational capacity (Bloom et…
+In many developing countries, the private sector lacks effective monitoring systems to provide firms with incentives for good behavior.
+This problem is partly due to weak and sometimes corrupt state institutions (Dal Bó and Finan, 2016), and partly to principal–agent problems within firms and limited organizational capacity (Bloom et al., 2014; Boudreau, 2019).
+While external…

 Differential Earnings, Household Division of Labour and Fertility Choices: An Application of the “Doing Gender” Hypothesis in Ghana